benwang93/kibbie/README.md

 ## Setup

 ### Raspberry Pi (embedded)

+Hardware requirements:

+- Raspberry Pi 3 B+
+- 64 GB MicroSD card with Raspbian (see https://www.raspberrypi.com/software/ for installation instructions)

+Instructions:

-1. Raspberry Pi with Raspian
+1. On Raspberry Pi with Raspian, clone this repo to `/home/<username>/`
 2. Increase swap size from 100MB to something big (2048MB?).
 See https://peppe8o.com/set-raspberry-pi-swap-memory/
 3. Install required python packages by running `setup_raspberrypi.sh`
+4. Enable I2C on Pi via the Pi configuration tool.
+For more information, see https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c
-4. Set up kibbie's run.sh to run on startup
+5. Set up kibbie's run.sh to run on startup

+Additionally, set up SSH and VNC on the Pi.

 #### Python package setup